Fire-Dragon-DoL/boostit/README.md

   in a top-level object.
 This removes some flexibility from the API and it's difficult to implement with `warden` and `devise`.
 This part of the spec was not respected in the context of this project
+- The UI is implemented poorly and in hurry, but it provides a good baseline to test the application directly in the browser

 ### Stretch goals attempted
 - Devise was chosen to integrate OAuth.